yadazula/S3Emulator/readme.md

 - Service
   Address of s3 service that will be emulated.
   Default: s3.amazonaws.com

-- Host
-  The hostname to use for the http listener.
-  Default: localhost

-- HostPort
-  The port to use for the http listener.
-  Default: 8878

-- EnableProxy
+- Proxy
-  Proxy is used for redirecting requests to S3Emulator's http listener and supporting [subdomain style bucket names][2].
+  Proxy is used for supporting secure connections and [subdomain style bucket names][2].
-  If you disable proxy, you need to use Request-URI syle bucket names.
+  If you disable proxy, you need to use http protocol and request-uri syle bucket names.
-  [FiddlerCore][3] is used for proxy operations.
+  [FiddlerCore][3] is used for proxy support.
   Default: true

 - ProxyPort
   The port to use for the proxy.
   Default: 8877

+- HostPort
+  The port to use for the S3Emulator's http listener.
+  Default: 8878

 - Directory
   The directory for the storage operations.
   [RavenDB][4] is used for persistance.
   Default: ~\Data

 - InMemory
   If set to true, all storage operations will be in memory.
   Default: false

 - MaxBPS
   Set maximum bytes per second.
 Can be used for bandwidth throttling.
   Default: infinite

 [0]: http://github.com/yadazula/S3Emulator "S3Emulator on Github"
 [1]: http://github.com/yadazula/S3Emulator/downloads "download"
 [2]: http://docs.amazonwebservices.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingSpecifyBucket